awsdocs/aws-mobile-developer-guide/doc_source/how-to-transfer-files-with-transfer-utility.rst

 .. container:: option

-    Android-Java
+    Android - Java
        No additional work is needed to use this feature.
 As long as your app is present in the background a transfer that is in progress will continue.

     iOS - Swift
         **Configure the Application Delegate**

-        The :code:`TransferUtility` for iOS uses the iOS background transfer feature to continue data transfers even when your app moves to the background.
+        The :code:`TransferUtility` for iOS uses NSURLSession background transfers to continue data transfers even when your app moves to the background.
 Call the following method in the :code:`- application:handleEventsForBackgroundURLSession: completionHandler:` of your application delegate.
         When the app moves the foreground, the delegate enables iOS to notify TransferUtility that a transfer has completed.

         .. code-block:: swift